If you have questions on how to transfer money from Google Pay to Cash App, this article has you covered.

 The best part is that Cash App does not charge any fees for deposits to personal accounts.
 Nevertheless, your bank may charge when sending money to your Cash App.

-Can Google Pay Send Cash App?
+How to Move Google Pay to Cash App?
 Final thoughts

 Can you Google Pay to Cash App?
 Short answer: You cannot send money straight from a Google Pay account to a Cash App account.